norsemangrey/discord-webhook-notification/readme.md

 Before using this script, make sure you have the following requirements:

 - Curl (for making HTTP requests)
+- Jq (for json parsing in limit checks)
 - Discord Channel

 ## Instructions